Who is Professional Debt Mediation?

 Should I contact or pay Professional Debt Mediation?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Professional Debt Mediation for millions of clients nationwide.
+The most effective way to deal with Professional Debt Mediation is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Professional Debt Mediation on behalf of their clients.

 Will Professional Debt Mediation sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the Professional Debt Mediation debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Professional Debt Mediation again.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and Professional Debt Mediation does too.